ShuvVa/Interactive-Book-Reader/README_ENG.md

 ### Requirements

-- Visual Studio 2019 и более с установленным компонентом "Разработка классических приложений .NET".
+- Visual Studio 2019 or more with the Classic .NET Application Development component installed.

 ### Create a build

-Откройте файл проекта `Interactive Story Book.sln` с помощью Visual Studio и воспользуйтесь комбинацией клавиш `Ctrl+Shift+B` - это позволит собрать решение.
+Open the `Interactive Story Book.sln` project file using Visual Studio and use the `Ctrl+Shift+B` key combination - this will build the solution.